YuanWangOnward/DCM_RNN/readme.md

 It is important to see that DCM_RNN is much more than a simple reformatting of DCM.
 Its advantages over the classical DCM includes:

 * It provides a much more flexible framework which makes very simple to add biophysically inspired plausible modification, as long as the added modification operators are partially differentiable.
 In DCM, it’s like to induce a major change of its estimation procedure or even prohibited.
-* DCM_RNN can leverage efficient parameter estimation methods that have been developed for RNN, e.g. Truncated Backpropagation Through Time (TBPTT), which are significantly different from any existing methods for DCM.
+* DCM_RNN can leverage backpropagation for training which is significantly different from any existing methods for DCM.
 One can pursue model simplicity and data fidelity simultaneously by specifying an appropriate loss function for network training, while it has to be done separately in traditional DCM.
-We have been able to show in experiments that DCM_RNN achieves more accurate and sparse estimation of the effective connectivity matrices ABC.
+We show in experiments that DCM_RNN can achieve more accurate and sparser estimation of the effective connectivity matrices ABC.
 * DCM_RNN is biophysical meaningful and compatible with other neural networks, which means it can be embedded into other NNs for advanced bio-signal modelling.
 * DCM_RNN circumvent the bilinear approximation used in SPM, the main implementation of DCM.
 We have been able to show our implementation error is controllable at the cost of computation while the bilinear approximation of SPM causes significant loss of nonlinearity in the DCM theory.